JhaNishant/Data-Analyst-NanoDegree/Project-5-Communicate-Data-Findings/readme.md

 score features with modifying effect from the test preparation course & gender.
 The relationship between scores was almost found to be linear also with the engineered feature, percentage.
 Majority of students scored B & C grade.
-Thegender ratio was found to be almost 1:1 with  females being a little more in presence, in the dataset.
+The gender ratio was found to be almost 1:1 with  females being a little more in presence, in the dataset.
 It was found that female students did comparitively better than male students.
 Only around 1/3rd of students have completed the test preparation course.
 Students who completed the test